Story: Li Xiao Yao (Hu Ge) is a good for nothing. He is a pain in the neck of his aunt, and dreams of

 Many adventures and encounters later, Li Xiao Yao, Ling'er and their companions realize, that the root of all the evil in the country is Bai Yue's dark magic.
 And so they decide to finally confront him...

-Review: “Chinese Paladin” is the screen adaption of a very popular Chinese PC role playing game, a lot of time, and who knows, maybe even
+Review: "Chinese Paladin" is the screen adaption of a very popular Chinese PC role playing game.
+And it shows.

 Personally, I found this to be the biggest strength of the series.
 However, at the beginning it might turn off some